hitsmaxft/qmk-vim/readme.md

 # qmk-vim Plugin, for qmk user who using vim editor

 Welcome to the qmk-vim plugin!
-This Vim plugin provides syntax highlighting for QMK keymap files and info.json files, as well as virtual text support for symbol keycodes, to enhance your firmware development process within the editor.
+This Vim plugin provides syntax highlighting for QMK keymap files , as well as virtual text support for symbol keycodes, to enhance your firmware development process within the editor.

 ## Features

-- Syntax Highlighting
+- Syntax Highlighting for keymap.json
 - Symbol Keycode Virtual Text
 - JSON Highlighting